Ferry passengers donate thousands to MGP helicopter fund

 The annual collection is organised by Ben-my-Chree and Manannan crew members.

-In total the two helicopters cost about £100,000 a year to hire for the event, which is held around the Isle of Man TT course and sees riders reach speeds of up to 200mph on closed roads.
+The two helicopters cost about £100,000 a year to hire for the event, which is held around the Isle of Man TT course and sees riders reach speeds of up to 200mph on closed roads.

-The helicopters, which have a top speed of 150 mph, take an average time of about five to six minutes from the first radio alert to arrive at the scene of an incident.
+The helicopters, which have a top speed of 150mph, take an average time of about five to six minutes from the first radio alert to arrive at the scene of an incident.